aliaks-ei/js-algorithms/algorithms/is-palindrome/README.md

 ## Description

-Algorithm that defines whether given string is [palindrome](https://en.wikipedia.org/wiki/Palindrome) or not.
+Algorithm that defines whether string is [palindrome](https://en.wikipedia.org/wiki/Palindrome) or not.

 ## Implementation